 “I can do this too!”

 I started working on my own zine with my sister when I was in high school.
 The zine was called Fun In A Bucket.
 I didn’t put it out an issue until 1995, I was 18 and had graduated.
 It just grew from there.
-I was also really drawn to the idea of penpals and getting mail so that sort of fueled my obsession.
+I was also really drawn to the idea of penpals and getting mail so that sort of fueled my interest.
 Zines are a very democratic and versatile art form and I really liked the idea that they could be whatever I wanted them to be.

 What are you favorite zines?